coder/coder/docs/cli/scaletest_create-workspaces.md

 | ----------- | ---------------------------------------- |
 | Environment | <code>$CODER_SCALETEST_NO_CLEANUP</code> |

-Do not clean up workspaces after the load test has finished.
+Do not clean up resources after the load test has finished.
 Useful for debugging.

 ### --no-plan